XorTroll/Goldleaf/README.md

 Tickets represent a game purchase, but technically speaking, you can't boot a title if the ticket isn't present (in case the title requires the ticket).

 NSPs which don't have (nor require) a ticket are "standard crypto" NSPs.
-Stdcrypto titles aren't offical (usually reconverted content to avoid importing tickets).
+Standard-crypto titles aren't offical (usually reconverted content to avoid importing tickets).

 Goldleaf will display whether a ticket is present or not, and if so, it's titlekey.
 Titlekeys are required to decrypt and access titles' content which require a ticket.
 Otherwise, they are undecryptable, hence unlaunchable by the system.